GBR ELIGIBILITY – NATIONALITY, CITIZENSHIP AND PASSPORTS

-Not everyone born in, living in or studying in the UK is entitled to represent Great Britain in international sport events.
+Great Britain eligibility is based on nationality and citizenship requirements set by international governing bodies.
+Not everyone born in, living in, or studying in the UK is automatically eligible to represent GBR in international fencing competitions.

-• be licensed and entered to represent GBR and European Fencing Confederation (EFC) competitions
+• Be licensed and entered for GBR and EFC competitions

-• A full UK Passport (British National Overseas not accepted)
+• A full, current (not expired) UK Passport (British National Overseas not accepted)

 • Junior & Senior European Championships